intsystems/Sign-for-L0L1-smooth-opt/README.rst

 Abstract
 ========

-Purus sit amet luctus venenatis lectus magna fringilla.
-Condimentum id venenatis a condimentum vitae sapien.
-Auctor neque vitae tempus quam pellentesque nec nam aliquam.
-Eget egestas purus viverra accumsan in.
-Nam aliquam sem et tortor.
-Donec et odio pellentesque diam volutpat commodo.
-Odio pellentesque diam volutpat commodo sed egestas.
-Sit amet dictum sit amet justo.
-Pellentesque sit amet porttitor eget.
-Imperdiet sed euismod nisi porta lorem mollis aliquam ut.
-Quis varius quam quisque id diam vel quam elementum.
-Ornare lectus sit amet est placerat in.
-Vulputate dignissim suspendisse in est ante.
-Elit sed vulputate mi sit amet mauris.
-Egestas sed tempus urna et pharetra pharetra.
-Viverra tellus in hac habitasse platea dictumst vestibulum rhoncus.
+\begin{abstract}
+In Machine Learning, the non-smoothness of optimization problems, the high cost of communicating gradients between workers, and severely corrupted data during training necessitate generalized optimization approaches.
+This paper explores the efficacy of sign-based methods~\cite{pmlr-v80-bernstein18a}, which address slow transmission by communicating only the sign of each minibatch stochastic gradient.
+We investigate these methods within $(L_0, L_1)$-smooth problems~\cite{gorbunov}, which encompass a wider range of problems than the $L$-smoothness assumption.
+Furthermore, under the assumptions above, we investigate techniques to handle heavy-tailed noise~\cite{Kornilov2025}, defined as noise with bounded $\kappa$-th moment $\kappa \in (1,2]$.
+This includes the use of SignSGD with Majority Voting in the case of symmetric noise.
+We then attempt to extend the findings to convex cases using error feedback~\cite{karimireddy}.
+\end{abstract}

 Research publications
 ===============================
-1.
+1. TODO

 Presentations at conferences on the topic of research
 ================================================
-1.
+1. TODO

 Software modules developed as part of the study
 ======================================================
-1. A python package *mylib* with all implementation `here <https://github.com/intsystems/ProjectTemplate/tree/master/src>`_.
+1. A python package *mylib* with all implementation `will be here <https://github.com/intsystems/ProjectTemplate/tree/master/src>`_.
-2. A code with all experiment visualisation `here <https://github.comintsystems/ProjectTemplate/blob/master/code/main.ipynb>`_.
+2. A code with all experiment visualisation ` will be here <https://github.comintsystems/ProjectTemplate/blob/master/code/main.ipynb>`_.
 Can use `colab <http://colab.research.google.com/github/intsystems/ProjectTemplate/blob/master/code/main.ipynb>`_.